front-commerce/developers.front-commerce.com/source/docs/magento2/overview.md

 - Interact with Magento 2's REST API
 - Disable Magento 2's storefront

-If you need more detailed information, please [contact us](mailto:contact@front-commerce.com).
+If you need more detailed information, please <span class="intercom-launcher">[contact us](mailto:support@front-commerce.com)</span>.
 We will make sure to answer you in a timely manner.